-Examine the development of children ages 6-12 who may be in child care or groups.
+Development of children ages 6-12 who may be in child care or groups.
 Interests, attitudes, abilities, behavior and guidance of children with an emphasis on types of programs, literacy development and tutoring techniques for this age group.
+Observation and participation hours required.